 with $\tau$ a finite time parameter.
 This means that, in the presence of $\Lambda$, the usual Newtonian limit must be supplemented with the small $\Lambda$ condition~\cite{gibbons}:

 which is equivalent to $r^2/l^2 \ll 1$.
 Consequently,

 As we have seen, the metric of the usual Schwarzschild solution reduces to the Minkowski metric at infinity.
 Using the limits~\eqref{limits0}, one sees that the de Sitter-invariant Schwarzschild metric also reduces to Minkowski at infinity.
-Such asymptotic behavior comes from the cosmological term $\Lambda$ being not constant in the de Sitter-invariant approach to gravitation.
+Such asymptotic behavior results from the cosmological term $\Lambda$ being non-constant in the de Sitter-invariant approach to gravitation.
 Recall that, in this approach, gravitation and $\Lambda$ are both sourced by ordinary matter.
 Since all source fields vanish at infinity, gravitation and $\Lambda$ will also vanish.
-This property is a crucial difference concerning ordinary general relativity, where the constancy of $\Lambda$ plagues the theory with divergences that obscure the physically relevant results~\cite{Susskind}.
+This property is a crucial difference concerning standard general relativity, where the constancy of $\Lambda$ plagues the theory with divergences that obscure the physically relevant results~\cite{Susskind}.